-When it comes to dog food, there are more bones of contention than we can shake a stick at. (all puns intended) There are dozens of brands of dog food and many ways of feeding.
+Different Types of Dog Food: When it comes to dog food, there are more bones of contention than you can shake a stick at. (all puns intended) There are dozens of brands of dog food and many ways of feeding.
 All claim to take the high ground.

-Food can have a serious affect on our pet’s behaviour, as well as their health; many have additives, ethoxyquins, colourants, preservatives, some of these additives can and do affect our pets dramatically.
+Go on too many of the canine forums, you will see half a dozen back threads where people have argued the merits of their particular way of feeding.
+Food can have a serious effect on our pet’s behaviour, as well as their health; many have additives, ethoxyquin, colourants, preservatives, some of these additives can and do affect our pets dramatically.

 Before making any appointment to see a problem dog, I always ask a whole series of questions, one of the first on the list is always what food are they feeding?

 Though I am more than willing to discuss the merits of the food I found to be excellent, I do not intend to use this article to denigrate or attack other dog food providers, though I will give a list of all the different brands tested.

 - Arden Grange (Kibble)

 - ATTU (Kibble)

 - Bakers (Kibble)